Mat Callahan: Komotion International

-In 1989 the Looters released Sides, an EP on Raizer X Records, then hit their arguably creative peak with releases Jericho Down and Imago Mundi on Monster Music records.
+In 1989 the Looters released Sides, an EP on Raizer X Records, with releases Jericho Down and Imago Mundi on Monster Music records following it.
 Jericho Down was perhaps their most critically acclaimed album, as the band received their second nomination for a “Best Independent Album” Bay Area Music Award, and won “Best Pop Indie Label Release of 1991 by WARD Music Monthly.
 Larry Canale of CD Review stated they were “a band that’s quietly creating some of the most riveting, relevant world/pop music today” and that in concert “the group is absolutely riveting.”
 Industry bible Billboard magazine raved about the bands’ “superb musicianship that transcends any single genre.”
 San Francisco Examiner critic Philip Elwood called the album “a major achievement” and that the band was “a treasure in the music business.”

 Imago Mundi, named after Columbus’s book of maps on the 500th anniversary of his “discovery”, turned out to be the band's swan song.
 Featuring the Tower of Power horn section, the album was a final swing through the musical styles of rock, afrobeat, Cuban, soca and funk.
 Callahan's songwriting increasingly included multi-part harmonies that created song melodies and “hooks” distinctive to rock music of the day, while focusing lyrically on social and economic justice.
 Callahan led the band through a final tour with some new band members, but decided to end the band's run soon thereafter.

 Summing up the band, Stephen Ostick of the Winnipeg (Canada) Free Press stated, “a set with the Looters remains a one-of-a-kind experience.
 One can still say with certainty you’ve never seen or heard anything like the Looters.”